khantilchoksi/Slack-Bot/Design_1.2.md

       * Bot: (Shows all tasks in selected list)
       * User: Select a task and gives name of the members.
   * [S2] User requests that "Which tasks are due tomorrow?", "Which tasks @user1 completed today?", "Task XYZ is assigned to which team-mates?", "Which tasks are running in backlog and
-  * [S3] User requests that "I want to extend the deadline of task ABC to next Monday.", "I want to increase the priority of the task XYZ to highest."
+  * [S3] User requests that "I want to set RED label to task XYZ."

 ### Use Case III : Attachment to the tasks
  **(i) Preconditions:**